PROCertification® is the roofing industry's official badge of excellence.

 • An improvement in installed roof system quality and a higher level of quality for building owners

-• An improvement of worker performance that manifests itself in higher productivity
+• Improved worker performance and higher productivity

-Enterprise Risk Management
+Safety and Risk Management

 Finance

-Any discussion about NRCA's mission must include the area of finance.
+Any discussion about NRCA’s mission must include the area of finance.
 NRCA seeks to manage the financial resources provided by its members, products, programs and services in the most cost-efficient manner possible.
-NRCA will deploy the financial resources it has in a manner that unites and improves the industry for all stakeholders.
+To that end, NRCA will deploy the financial resources it has in a manner that unites and improves the industry for all stakeholders.

 Legal